 - The Op-amp takes zero current from the input.

 - Loading effects can be avoided.

-Applications of Voltage Follower
+Applications of Voltage Followers

 - Buffers for logic circuits.

 - In Active filters.